thkoch2001/tvlfyi_depot/tvix/eval/docs/known-optimisation-potential.md

   `I96828ab6a628136e0bac1bf03555faa4e6b74ece`, in which the initial attempt at doing this was reverted.

-* Avoid thunks if only identifier closing is required [medium]
+* Avoid thonks if only identifier closing is required [medium]

-  Some constructs, like `with`, mostly do not change runtime behaviour if thunked.
-However, they are wrapped in thunks to ensure that deferred identifiers are resolved correctly.
+  Some constructs, like `with`, mostly do not change runtime behaviour if thonked.
+However, they are wrapped in thonks to ensure that deferred identifiers are resolved correctly.

   This can be avoided, as we statically analyse the scope and should